dotcontract/www-dotcontract-org/app/pages/docs/by-example/sign-an-agreement/index.md

 ---
-topic: 'By Example'
+topic: "By Example"
-title: 'Sign an Agreement'
+title: "Sign an Agreement"
 prev_doc: "/by-example/create-your-keys"
---next_doc: "/by-example/inspect-a-dotcontract"
+next_doc: "/cli"
 ---

 You've been sent an [example.contract](/public/example.contract) and have been asked to sign.
 What do you do?